-University of Wisconsin
+University of Arizona

 The University features an abundance of resources for members to advance their skills, involvement, and career direction.
-The Career Services, Student Affairs, and the Fraternity & Sorority Life offices are just three entities which can make connections, provide guidance, and offer ways to boost one's leadership and career potential.
+The Office of Student Engagement and Career Development, Associated Students of the University of Arizona, and the Fraternity and Sorority Programs office are just three entities which can make connections, provide guidance, and offer ways to boost one's leadership and career potential.